styropyr0/CustomizableDatePicker/README.md

 # Customizable Date Picker
+#### Latest version: 1.0.2
 This is a fully customizable date picker component for Android that offers a variety of customization options and a simple API for displaying a date picker with a wide range of features.

+Please note that this library requires minSdk of 30.

 ## Features